wearetriple/dotnet-defaults/Patterns/DependencyInjection.md

 // in startup.cs
 services.AddTransient<IHardToConstructService>((serviceProvider) =>
 {
-    // do some custom logic before creating an instance of HardToBuild var random = new Random();
+    // get a dynamic variable before creating an instance of HardToBuild var seed = new Random().NextDouble();

-    // create a new instance of HardToBuild return new HardToConstructService(random.NextDouble());
+    // create a new instance of HardToBuild with that dynamic variable return new HardToConstructService(seed);
 });
 ```